Prelude to the Agreement

 - The United African National Congress (UANC)- Bishop Abel Muzorewa

 The Conference opened on 10 September 1979 under the chairmanship of Lord Carrington, Secretary of State for Foreign and Commonwealth Affairs.
 The Conference concluded on 15 December, after 47 plenary sessions.
 The final peace agreement was signed on 21 December 1979.
 The major signatories were as follows; Ian Smith- Rhodesian Front, Robert Mugabe and Joshua Nkomo- Patriotic Front, and Abel Muzorewa.
+At the Lancaster House Agreement in 1979, Josiah Tongogara was a crucial "moderating" force, according to Lord Carrington, the then British Foreign Secretary, who chaired the talks.

 Terms of the Agreement